Hanabiraa/backend-way/notes-way/dsa/data_structures/tree_based_dsa/binary_trees/Complete, Balanced Binary Trees.md

 ![](./../../assets/img/complete-binary-tree-creation-3.webp)

+###  Relationship between array indexes and tree element

+A complete binary tree has an interesting property that we can use to find the children and parents of any node.

+If the index of any element in the array is `i`, the element in the index `2i+1` will become the left child and element in `2i+2` index will become the right child.
+Also, the parent of any element at index `i` is given by the lower bound of `(i-1)/2`.

+Let's test it out,

 ## Balanced Binary Tree

 A balanced binary tree, **also referred to as a height-balanced binary tree**, is defined as a binary tree in which the height of the left and right subtree of any node differ by not more than 1.